Global Education Program in Buenos Aires, Argentina

 "Buenos Aires is a great world city with fantastic parks, bookstores, arts, public transportation, entertainment and other amenities—it was a fun and easy place to visit.
 But observing the differences between modern Argentina and the United States, and considering the historical roots of these differences, was really a transformative experience."

 This history global education program is coordinated through the Global Education Program in the Office of International Affairs.
-For more information and to apply for this program, please visit their website here.
+For more information and to apply for this program, please visit the OIA website.